All Products

 Wait for offsets to expire (server-side versions earlier than 2.2.0)

-On older server-side versions, consumer offsets are automatically cleared after the configured consumer offset retention period expires, provided that no consumer thread updates them.
+On older server-side versions, consumer offsets are automatically cleared after the consumer offset retention period expires, provided no consumer thread updates them.
 To check or adjust the retention period, see Modify message configurations.

 Upgrade the server-side version (server-side versions earlier than 2.2.0)